 Square (SQ) is one of my favorite forever stocks to own today.
-Even near all-time highs, its growth potential remains immense.
+And it’s at a prime entry point right now.

 I’m always in search of the next forever stock.

 By “forever stock,” I don’t necessarily mean a stock you’ll absolutely own forever.
 Rather, forever stocks are stocks you could see yourself holding forever.
 And the goal isn’t to identify stocks that will give you a decent, reliable return for the long term, like Johnson & Johnson (JNJ) or Pfizer (PFE).
 I’m talking about stocks that will make you rich!

 I want to identify the next Amazon.com (AMZN), the next Apple (AAPL), the next Google (GOOG) and the next Tesla (TSLA)—all stocks that were recommended in our flagship growth advisory, Cabot Growth Investor.